CryptoGirls/tronsr-template/INTRO.md

 - Successfully started mainnet TRON network on the first two rehearsals as GR

 - Developed and implemented our own automatic payments script open-source for calculating rewards and broadcasting payments to our voters: https://github.com/CryptoGirls/trx-pool

+  Here voters can check their pending rewards at the end of the voting rounds (every 6 hours): https://www.cryptogirls.ro/stats.html

+  Payments will be made every 24 hours!

 - Interviewed by Tron.Live: https://tron.live/an-interview-with-tronsr-cryptogirls/